kiwi0fruit/pyappshare/template_env/README.md

     _**UPD for developer: or you can add git to conda deps.**_

 4. _(Optional.
-Needed only if the app developer is lazy and the environment compiles some modules)_
+Needed only if the the environment compiles some modules)_ Install compilers.
 If on Windows install
   [Build Tools for Visual Studio 2017](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15) from [visualstudio.com](https://www.visualstudio.com/downloads/).
   Check Windows 8.1 SDK and Windows 10 SDK options.
   Previous version:
   [Microsoft Visual C++ Build Tools 2015](https://go.microsoft.com/fwlink/?LinkId=691126).

-5. Create conda environment with the app:
+5. Create conda environment:

     - open *this folder* in terminal (if on Windows: right mouse click in the white space of the current folder then "Git Bash Here"),
     - type `. ./install`, enter,

       >  **or**